Healing with Dal-Chawal

 To her, it was the panacea to all our woes.

 Many Indians believe in the healing properties of food.
-Most of us grow up being fed different preparations for different ailments, in practices that pass on to the next generation.
+Most of us grow up being fed different preparations for different ailments, as practices that pass on to the next generation.
 Dal-chawal, varan-bhaat, daal-bhaat, or khichdi – all variations on mixed rice and lentils – falls into this category of healing foods.
 The combination is a staple in north Indian homes, especially in Uttar Pradesh, the state where I grew up.
 Yet while the term may be generic, there is nothing standard about dal-chawal.

 Dals differ from region to region, as do methods of cooking and ways of eating them.
 In Bengal, the East Indian state known for its love of rice, ghee-bhaat, or boiled rice with clarified butter, is the cure-all; in Bihar, dahi-chura, or yogurt mixed with flattened rice flakes, is eaten for an upset stomach; in the South Indian states of Tamil Nadu, Karnataka, and Andhra Pradesh, curd-rice or thayir sadam is believed to heal gut-related issues; and in Kerala, rice congee is eaten as a cooling food through the summer months.